+1.1.2 From Heisenberg's uncertainty principle to the linguistic Copenhagen interpretation As explained in $\S4.3$ , - (A) In 1991(cf. ref.
+[26]), I found the mathematical formulation of Heisenberg's uncertainty principle (i.e., $\Delta_x \cdot \Delta_p \ge \hbar/2$ in (4.36)), which clarified that - under what kind of condition does Heisenberg's uncertainty principle hold?
 I thought that this result is interesting.
 However, from immediately after the discovery (A), the interpretation of quantum mechanics began to worry me.
 There are many interpretations of quantum mechanics, for example, "the Copenhagen interpretation", "the many world interpretation", "the probabilistic interpretation", etc. In the applied field of quantum mechanics, we can expect that the same conclusion is derived from different interpretations.
 In this sense, the problem of "the interpretation of quantum mechanics" is not serious.
 However, concerning Heisenberg's uncertainty principle, this problem is important.
 That is because the meaning of "errors" in Heisenberg's uncertainty principle depend on the interpretation of quantum mechanics (for example, the meaning of "errors ( $\Delta_x$ and $\Delta_p$ )" depends on the acceptance of "the collapse of wave function" or not).
-Thus,

-• I want to establish the "standard" interpretation of quantum mechanics.
+Thus, • I want to establish the "standard" interpretation of quantum mechanics.

-In what follows, let me mention my idea (i.e., the linguistic interpretation of quantum mechanics):

-Recalling that quantum mechanics was called "matrix mechanics" (when quantum mechanics was proposed (i.e., 1920s), I consider that

-(B1) from the mathematical point of view, quantum mechanics is the theory of "square matrix"

-(B2) from the mathematical point of view, classical mechanics is the theory of "diagonal matrix"

-Thus, we have the following problem:
+&lt;sup>2Ref.[26]:S. Ishikawa, "Uncertainty relation in simultaneous measurements for arbitrary observables" Rep. Math.
+Phys.
+Vol.29(3), pp.257-273, 1991, In what follows, let me mention my idea (i.e., the linguistic interpretation of quantum mechanics): Recalling that quantum mechanics was called "matrix mechanics" (when quantum mechanics was proposed (i.e., 1920s), I consider that (B1) from the mathematical point of view, quantum mechanics is the theory of "square matrix" On the other hand, (B2) from the mathematical point of view, classical mechanics is the theory of "diagonal matrix" Thus, we have the following problem:

-(C) What is the interpretation which is common to both quantum system $(B_1)$ and classical system $(B_2)$ ?

-And we conclude that

-(D) the answer to the question (C) is uniquely determined as "quantum language", where quantum language can describe classical systems as well as quantum systems.
+(C) What is the interpretation which is common to both quantum system (B1) and classical system (B2)?
+And we conclude that (D) the answer to the question (C) is uniquely determined as "quantum language", where quantum language can describe classical systems as well as quantum systems.
 Since quantum language is not physics but language (= metaphysics), quantum language (= the linguistic interpretation of quantum mechanics) is completely different from other quantum interpretations.
-In this sense, we are convinced that even if some propose the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 1.1 )
+In this sense, we are convinced that (E) quantum language (= the linguistic interpretation of quantum mechanics ) is forever, even if some propose the "final" interpretation of quantum mechanics in the realistic view (i.e., 5 in Figure 1.1 ) 1.2 The outline of quantum language 1.2.1 The classification of quantum language (=measurement theory) Quantum language (= measurement theory ) is classified as follows.